MonicBuilder/Monic/README.md

 //#include lang/${lang}.json
 ```

-If the flag is a function, then it will be executed and the result will be inserted to the template.
+If the flag is a function, it will be executed.
+The result will be inserted into the template.
 If the flag doesn't exist, then will be inserted an empty string.

 ### Including chunks of files

-This functionality is very useful for development of libraries and frameworks.
+This functionality is handy to develop libraries and frameworks.
-For example, in your library there is a file *String.js* containing several dozens of functions for working with strings.
+For example, there is a file *String.js* in your library containing several dozens of functions for working with strings.
 Isolate each function in a separate file somehow wrong, but attach a few hundred lines of code for only one function
 is also not desirable.
-To solve this problem Monic can can mark the file *String.js* on specific areas.
+To solve this problem, Monic can mark the file *String.js* on specific areas.
 Names in areas can be arbitrary, but it is better to coincide with the names of functions.

 ```js